 - Metadata information from the previously watched videos for a user such as titles, genre, categories, actors, release year, etc.

-- Device of the user, at what time a user is more active and for how long a user is active.
+- The device of the user, at what time a user is more active, and for how long a user is active.

 Netflix uses two different algorithms to build a recommendation system…

 1. Collaborative filtering: The idea of this filtering is that if two users have similar rating history then they will behave similarly in the future.
 For example, consider there are two-person.
 One person liked the movie and rated the movie with a good score.
 Now, there is a good chance that the other person will also have a similar pattern and he/she will do the same thing that the first person has done.

 2. Content-based filtering: The idea is to filter those videos which are similar to the video a user has liked before.
 Content-based filtering is highly dependent on the information from the products such as movie title, release year, actors, the genre.
 So to implement this filtering it’s important to know the information describing each item and some sort of user profile describing what the user likes is also desirable.

 Want to get a Software Developer/Engineer job at a leading tech company? or Want to make a smooth transition from SDE I to SDE II or Senior Developer profiles?
 If yes, then you’re required to dive deep into the System Design world!
 A decent command over System Design concepts is very much essential, especially for the working professionals, to get a much-needed advantage over others during tech interviews.

 And that’s why, GeeksforGeeks is providing you with an in-depth interview-centric System Design – Live Course that will help you prepare for the questions related to System Designs for Google, Amazon, Adobe, Uber, and other product-based companies.